keras-team/keras-io/templates/getting_started/intro_to_keras_for_engineers.md

 preprocessing on the host CPU while the GPU is running the model itself can result in a significant speedup.

-After training, if you to export an end-to-end model that includes the preprocessing layer(s), this is easy to do, since `TextVectorization` is a layer:
+After training, if you want to export an end-to-end model that includes the preprocessing layer(s), this is easy to do, since `TextVectorization` is a layer:

 ```python